 [80.
 Deleted by No. 24 of 1987 s.
 96.]

-81. How rates may be recovered
+81. Water supply charges, how recoverable

 (1) The amount payable to the Corporation in respect of any water supply charges, or interest due thereon shall be recoverable by action in a court of competent jurisdiction, and that amount and the amount of all costs, charges and expenses of any proceedings to recover it shall constitute a charge and have priority to every security or claim, including rent, of any description against the estate, real and personal, of the person liable to make payment of the amount.

 (2) In accordance with the Personal Property Securities Act 2009 (Commonwealth) section 73(2)(a), it is declared that section 73(2) of that Act applies to a charge created under subsection (1).